 November 1 – Deadline to cancel registration for EAS and still obtain a refund.

-November 13-15 – The Eastern Analytical Symposium and Exposition in our NEW location: Crowne Plaza Princeton – Conference Center in Plainsboro, NJ
+November 16-18 – The Eastern Analytical Symposium and Exposition at the Crowne Plaza Princeton – Conference Center in Plainsboro, NJ.

 For over 50 years, the Technical Program of EAS has provided cutting-edge information for the analyst with research presentations on practical solutions to problems and discussions of novel technologies.
 The symposium now typically contains over 450 papers on a wide variety of subjects, from pharmaceutical analysis to art conservation, analytical chemistry education, food analysis, chemometrics, sample preparation, process analysis, forensic analysis, surface analysis, validation, and regulatory topics.
 The program emphasizes the practical use of a wide swath of technologies (e.g., CE, GC, LC, near-IR, mid-IR, Raman spectroscopy, NMR, mass spectrometry, spectroscopy, microscopy, and sensors) in solving real-life problems faced by scientists in their daily work.
 Check back in mid-June for the on-line program.

 EAS Short Courses emphasize practical and economical problem solving topics which will include material that you can take home and immediately apply to your daily work.
 We have kept many of the ‘most requested’ courses from last year, and this year we have added new courses that are timely and useful to the practicing analyst.
 The courses are taught by a group of distinguished instructors, who are well recognized in their fields.